 2. Inputs and Outputs

-When building the MANA models, there were a number inputs that needed to be taken into consideration in order to ensure fidelity of the models.
-Listed below are the main areas of concern that needed to be addressed;
+When building the MANA models, there were a number of inputs that needed to be taken into consideration in order to ensure fidelity of the models.
+Listed below are the main areas of concern that needed to be addressed:

 Agents (both platforms and infantry)